jm1021/churchofjesuschrist/_posts/2022-11-20-hosea-joel-amos-obadiah.md

 ## Introduction
 > As we study the gospel, specifically these books...
 It can be difficult to insight just by reading.
 For me, this was the case the last two weeks.
-Thus, I decided to look toward outside resources.
-This lesson is based on "Come Follow Up" from the BYU channel.
+Thus, I decided to look toward outside resources for this lesson.
+I found "Come Follow Up" on the BYU channel.
+Observe from outline, material, and viewing that these lessons were broken down and ***personalized.***
 ## Part 1 Hosea and Joel

 ### Background